A pain relief cream provides short term relief from various types of muscle and joint pain.

 4. Blue Emu Analgesic Cream

 The idea of using oil derived from a large flightless bird to obtain pain relief may seem strange.
-But emu oil is known to be rich in fatty acids which have a track record of reducing inflammation.
+But emu oil is known to be rich in fatty acids that have a track record of reducing inflammation.
 Blue Emu leans heavily on these fatty acids.

-What we like: This is a slow acting pain reliever for less intense types of pain.
+What we like: This is a slow-acting pain reliever for less intense types of pain.
 And it can be quite effective when used for those purposes.
 Also, we appreciate the inclusion of aloe vera gel, which provides the skin a nice pick-me-up.